 - Application of an insecticide-containing prescription lotion to the body.
 Because there is time lag between the initial mite infestation and the appearance of symptoms, family members or people coming in close contact with infested persons may require treatment as well.
 Follow the directions for using these products carefully.
 Overuse of these lotions can cause skin reactions or sensitivity.

 - Sanitation is extremely critical to successful control.
-An infested person's undergarments and bed linen should be washed regularly in hot, soapy water.
+An infested person's clothing and bed linen should be washed regularly in hot, soapy water.
 NOTE: Human scabies mites cannot survive off a host for more than about 24 hours.
 Therefore, insecticide foggers ("bug bombs") and sprays to furniture, carpeting or other areas do not help eliminate the problem and are unnecessary.

 Eutombicula alfreddugesi are very small, reddish mites that feed only in the larval stage on humans and other animals, particularly rodents.
 The red color of the larvae is not blood but a natural red pigment.
 On animals, chigger larvae remain attached to the skin for several days but on humans, they are usually dislodged within several hours of attachment.
 Unlike scabies mites, chiggers do not burrow into the skin.
-They feed at the base of a hair follicle or in a pore.
+They feed at the base of a hair follicle or in a pore (Figurre 2).
 Chiggers generally attach to those areas of the body where clothing fits tightly, such as at the sock line and waistline.
 Larvae ingest lymph and partially digested cells after the chigger attaches.
 The bites commonly cause itching in about 3 to 6 hours and dermatitis develops in about 10 to 16 hours.
 Some people experience allergic reactions to the bites and develop blister-like lesions.
-Chiggers do not transmit any disease agents to people.
+Chiggers do not transmit any diseases to people.
 The adults and nymphs are free-living predators of insects.
-In the South, chiggers are active virtually year round.
+In the South, chiggers can be active virtually year round.
 They are commonly encountered at the woodland borders, along the periphery of swamps, and in shrub thickets and unmowed areas of lawn.
 Areas that contain thick layers of pine straw, leaf litter or thatch are suitable habitats for chiggers and their prey.
 Treating chigger-infested areas with a pesticide spray will provide some control.
 Ground cover in these areas should be wetted down to the soil surface.
 Avoid excess treatments that can lead to pesticide runoff into creeks, streams and storm sewers.
 For personal protection, use insect repellents.
 DEET or Permanone (permethrin) can be applied to clothing.
 DEET is appropriate to use on exposed skin.
 Repellents should be used in moderation by children and pregnant women.
 For more information about repellents, see Insect Repellent Prodcuts.

 Note: Another red-colored mite often seen in the springtime and mistaken for a chigger is the clover mite which is a plant and nuisance pest (see below).